 After a while, learning vocab gets a tad harder.
 Similar-sounding words get jumbled in your head, new words don’t seem to be sticking and you even start forgetting some of the first words you learned.

-Fortunately, there are a number of techniques for making memorization easier.
-We collected a few of our favorite study methods that make learning vocab less difficult and more fun.
+Fortunately, there are a number of techniques for making memorizing vocab easier.
+We collected a few of our favorite study methods that make learning words and expressions less difficult and more fun.